-There’s a lot of reasons to love Wisconsin, but few rank higher in our hearts than a fresh basket of fried cheese curds.
-Thankfully, fried cheese curds curdn’t be easier to make and you can enjoy this piece of Wisconsin from the comfort of your kitchen.
+There are a lot of reasons to love Wisconsin, but few rank higher in our hearts than a fresh basket of fried cheese curds.
+Thankfully, fried cheese curds couldn't be easier to make, and you can enjoy this piece of Wisconsin from the comfort of your kitchen.

-Read on to discover everything you need to know about frying cheese curds and two easy frying methods you can try today.
+Read on to discover everything you need to know about frying Wisconsin Cheese Curds and two easy frying methods you can try today.

 What kind of cheese can you fry?

 Well, we’d flip that around and say what kinds of cheese can’t you fry?
-As we like to say, “where there’s a will, there’s a whey.”
-From mozzarella sticks to a pan-fried slice of bread cheese (or juustoleipä), fried cheese is a pretty substantial food group.
+As we like to say, “Where there’s a will, there’s a whey.”
+(Sorry.
+Sometimes we can't resist a good pun.)
+From mozzarella sticks to a pan-fried slice of juustoleipä, fried cheese is a pretty substantial food group.

 But when it comes to deep-frying cheese, you’d be hard-pressed to beat the pleasure of a fried cheese curd.
-It’s a Wisconsin signature for a reason!
+It’s a signature Wisconsin item for a reason! there's even a Master Cheesemaker for curds.
+One taste, and you'll see why.
 These squeaky, bite-sized cheeses become melty and gooey when fried.
 And of all the cheeses out there, cheddar curds tend to fry the most evenly.

 What’s in a curd?

 The solids are cut up into cubes and pressed to squeeze out all the whey—leaving behind the curds!
 Cheese curds are known for their “squeaky” texture and fresh, milky taste.
-Emphasis on the fresh; here in Wisconsin, we take the freshness of our cheese curds seriously.
+Emphasis on the fresh, by the way.
+Here in Wisconsin, we take the freshness of our cheese curds seriously.

 A good batter is light, flavorful, and crisp.
-Our secret: lager beer.
+Our secret to achieving this: lager beer.
 It adds a malty, rich flavor, and the carbonation helps to keep the batter airy.
-(Plus, the chef gets what’s leftover.)
-When you mix your batter, it should look like a thin pancake batter; thick enough to coat the curds without getting gummy.
+(Plus, the chef gets what’s left over.)
+When you mix your batter, it should look like a thin pancake batter: thick enough to coat the curds without getting gummy.

 Need a recipe to get you started?
 Try our Deep-Fried Cheese Curd recipe.

 Make sure to pick out a neutral-flavored oil with a high smoke point, like canola, peanut, grapeseed, or corn.
-That way, the flavor of the cheese will shine through, rather than the taste of oil.
+That way, the flavor of the cheese will shine through rather than the taste of the oil.